 GCRs (which are actually microscopic particles traveling at enormous velocity) arriving from deep space impact neutral atoms in the Martian atmosphere knocking electron(s) away producing electrically charged atoms known as ions.
 Each of the billions of microscopic atmospheric ions acts as a charge carrier conveying a high voltage electric charge.
 The production of atmospheric ions is a natural process occurring day and night across the entire planet of Mars.

-Dust storms occurring around Mars generate strong electrical ﬁelds that propagate throughout the Martian atmosphere conveyed by the ions constantly present in the atmosphere.
+Dust storms occurring on Mars generate strong electrical ﬁelds that propagate throughout the Martian atmosphere conveyed by the ions constantly present in the atmosphere.
 Dust storms can cover large regions of the planet blotting out the sun and can persist for days or weeks.
 Because the ion-filled Martian atmosphere is electrically conductive, electricity generated by remote dust storms elsewhere on the planet is permitted to propagate throughout the Martian atmosphere.
 NASA Scientist, Michael Smith, who works at the NASA Goddard Space Flight Center told Space.com “The dust is electrostatic, like foam peanuts.”
 In an interview with NewScientist.com, Brian Jackson with the Physics Department at Boise State University says “It’s possible that all of the dust grains clattering together in these storms could produce a lot of electricity…” interview seen here.

 Ion Power Group’s ion collectors, elevated in the Martian atmosphere by tall poles or specially designed aerial platforms (balloons), are designed to harvest the electric charge conveyed by near-Mars ions to produce clean renewable high-voltage electricity day and night and during dust storms as depicted below.